Tigerstyle: Music career

 Tigerstyle are one of the few Asian acts to have ever recorded a live session for the late John Peel.
 They also performed on the BBC Introducing Stage at Glastonbury Festival in July 2007.
 Their Bollywood debut came in the shape of exclusive remixes of "Bas Ek Kinng" and "Bhootni Ke" under the guidance of hit music director Pritam, on the soundtrack of the blockbuster movie of summer 2008, Singh Is Kinng.
 They also collaborated again with Pritam for Pankaj Kapur's directoral debut Mausam.

-Over the past few years Tigerstyle have gone on to work with other Bollywood Music Directors such as Sachin Jigar and Ram Sampath and have also develop a new fusion of Bhangra with Electronic Dance Music which they have named "DigiBhang".
+Over the past few years Tigerstyle have gone on to work with other Bollywood Music Directors such as Sachin Jigar and Ram Sampath and have also developed a new fusion of Bhangra with Electronic Dance Music which they have named "DigiBhang".
+They have collaborated with artists including Soom T.

 This new fusion style formed the basis of their 2013 album "Digi-Bhang".
 In the same year they transformed their studio produced album into a Live Band Performance.
 During the 2013 Edinburgh Fringe Festival, Tigerstyle performed at a one-off event named "DigiBhang Live" at the Assembly Rooms in Edinburgh with their newly formed band.